 |---|---|---|

-- Use a Pi that can do USB device mode on its OTG port.
+Use a Pi that can do USB device mode on its OTG port.
 Pi Zero and Zero 2 W are the usual picks.
-A lot of full-size Pi boards only act as USB hosts, so they will never show up as a “smartcard” when you plug them into a laptop.
+Most full-size Pi boards only act as USB hosts and will never show up as a smartcard when plugged into a laptop.
+If /sys/class/udc is empty on the Pi after enabling gadget mode, you are on the wrong hardware or the wrong port.

-Enable OTG gadget mode (Raspberry Pi OS Bookworm)
+Enable OTG gadget mode on Raspberry Pi OS Bookworm

-- Raspberry Pi OS Bookworm keeps boot config under
+Raspberry Pi OS Bookworm keeps boot config under /boot/firmware/.
+Edit /boot/firmware/config.txt and add:

 sudo reboot

-Confirm the Pi can act like a USB device
+Confirm the Pi can act as a USB device

 ls /sys/class/udc